 You will need to remove any jewelry, eyeglasses, body piercings, or other metal on your person.
 Tell your doctor if you have a surgically implanted device, such as a heart valve or pacemaker.
 Your doctor may opt for a chest X-ray if you have metal implants.
 Other scans, such as MRIs, can be risky for people who have metal in their bodies.

 Before the X-ray, you’ll undress from the waist up and change into a hospital gown.

-The X-ray will be performed in a special room with a movable X-ray camera attached to a large metal arm.
+The X-ray occurs in a special room with a movable X-ray camera attached to a large metal arm.
 You will stand next to a “plate.”
 This plate may contain X-ray film or a special sensor that records the images on a computer.
-You’ll be given a lead bib to cover your genitals.
-This is because your sperm (men) and eggs (women) can be damaged by the radiation.
+You’ll wear a lead apron to cover your genitals.
+This is because your sperm (men) and eggs (women) could be damaged from the radiation.

 The X-ray technician will tell you how to stand and will record both front and side views of your chest.
-While the images are taken, you’ll be asked to hold your breath so that stay completely still—if you move, the images might turn out blurry.
+While the images are taken, you’ll need to hold your breath so that your chest stays completely still.
+If you move, the images might turn out blurry.
 As the radiation passes through your body and onto the plate, denser materials, such as bone and the muscles of your heart, will appear white.

-The images from a chest X-ray are usually developed on large sheets of film.
-When viewed against a lit background, your doctor can see an array of problems, from tumors to broken bones.
+A lab usually develops the images from a chest X-ray on large sheets of film.
+When viewed against a lit background, your doctor can look for an array of problems, from tumors to broken bones.

-A radiologist goes over the images and gives your doctor his or her interpretation.
+A radiologist also goes over the images and gives your doctor their interpretation.
 Your doctor will discuss the results of your X-ray with you at a follow-up appointment.